-Fishing Line Guide: Braid vs Fluoro vs Mono
+How to Choose Fishing Line: Braid vs Fluoro vs Mono

 Types of Fishing Line

-There are three primary types of fishing line: monofilament, fluorocarbon, and braid.
-Each has distinct advantages and disadvantages depending on the situation.
+There are three types of fishing line: monofilament, fluorocarbon, and braid.
+Each line type has distinct advantages and disadvantages depending on the situation.
 Below we will walk you through the different types, their strengths, weaknesses, and when should you be using them.

 - Strength – The strength of fishing line is measured by how much pressure it can withstand before breaking.
-This number is refer to as pound test.
+This rating is refer to as pound test.

 - Stretch – The amount of stretch a line has will affect how much shock it can absorb as well as line sensitivity.
 Line sensitivity is an angler’s ability to “feel” what is happening at the end of the line.